-We’ve introduced a ‘tap-on’ system on the new Hopper buses, so if you have your card with your ID card with you, please tap the machine next to the driver – if you’re unsure of it’s location, your driver can assist you in using it for the first time.
+We’ve introduced a ‘tap-on’ system on the new Hopper buses, so if you have your ID card with you, please tap the machine next to the driver – if you’re unsure of it’s location, your driver can assist you in using it for the first time.
 Once accepted on the reader, it will make a beep and you will see a green tick on the screen.

 If you don’t have a card, don’t worry, your driver will manually record your journey.
 We record passenger journeys to enable us to plan our services.